 Guided Tour of Mexico City

-At the indicated time, we'll meet at the flagpole at the main entrance of the National Anthropological Museum, located in the Chapultepec Forest, the largest park in the city.
-We'll visit the largest museum on the continent to learn about the pre-Hispanic origins of Mexico, including the famous Sun Stone, known as the Aztec calendar.
+We'll meet at the flagpole at the main entrance of the National Anthropological Museum in Chapultepec Forest.
+The visit to the continent's largest museum will reveal the pre-Hispanic origins of Mexico, including the Sun Stone, or Aztec calendar.

-Next, we'll use public transportation to reach the historic center of Mexico City, exploring the blend of indigenous and Spanish culture in its streets and buildings.
+Next, we will use public transportation to the historic center of Mexico City to explore the blend of indigenous and Spanish cultures displayed in the streets and buildings.

-We'll walk through Alameda Park, the oldest urban park in the Americas, and visit iconic structures such as the Palace of Fine Arts, the Palacio de Correos, the Palace of Iturbide, and Casa de los Azulejos (House of Tiles).
+We’ll stroll through Alameda Park, the oldest urban park in the Americas, and visit iconic structures such as the Palace of Fine Arts, Palacio de Correos, Palace of Iturbide, and Casa de los Azulejos (House of Tiles).

-Then, we'll proceed to the Templo Mayor Museum, where we will explore pre-Hispanic and colonial Mexico, including archaeological remains like the monoliths of Coyolxauhtli and Tlaltecuhtli and the Huey Tzompantli altar.
+Our next stop is the Templo Mayor Museum, where we will explore pre-Hispanic and colonial Mexico, observing archaeological remains such as the monoliths of Coyolxauhtli and Tlaltecuhtli and the Huey Tzompantli altar.

-The tour will conclude around the Plaza de la Constitución after approximately 4.5 hours.
+The tour concludes near the Plaza de la Constitución after approximately 4.5 hours.

 Prices